AVTpepper/news-app/README.md

 * **Python Validator**

-    * All Python files across the application returned no errors.
+    * The only problem I am getting are lines too long.
+All the problems are now solved after going through all the documents (28.02.23).

     ** <u>**NOTE**</u> **

-    * At the time of testing (25/11/2022), the [PEP8 Online Service](http://pep8online.com/) has been down.
+    * At the time of testing (27/02/2023), the [PEP8 Online Service](http://pep8online.com/) has been down for a while.
     * In order to carry out effective validation of standardised Python, the following was done in the GitPod terminal:
         * Run the command `pip3 install pycodestyle`.
 It may be that this is already installed by default, that being the case, the requirement is met and nothing will happen.
         * Press CTRL+Shift+P (or Cmd+Shift+P on Mac) and type `linter` into the search tab that appears.